Notificare/notificare-sdk-react-native/fastlane/README.md

 [bundle exec] fastlane publish
 ```

-Validates and publishes each Flutter package.
+Validates and publishes each package.

 #### Options
 * `dry_run`: Only run in validation mode.